I found it on one of my tech blogs, and they're so mad.

 They look so scary.

-And then I saw they were armed, oh no.
+And then I saw they were armed.

-She was just huh.
+She was just huh?

 The thing is about the 60s, Hillary was one of those people.